tutorcruncher/timecruncher/_posts/2014-06-12-how-to-manage-negative-online-comments.md

 ---
 layout: post
-title:  How to Manage Negative Online Comments?
+title:  "How to Manage Negative Online Comments?"
 permalink: how-to-manage-negative-online-comments
 ---
 Digital Marketing is a tool used by almost every company in the world